-Lenore Champagne Beirne, an NYU Stern School of Business 2016 MBA Candidate, has regularly turned to Forté Foundation for support.
+Lenore Champagne Beirne, a NYU Stern School of Business 2016 MBA alumna, has regularly turned to Forté Foundation for support.
 She attended a Forté Forum, became a Forté Fellow, participated in the Forté MBA Women’s Leadership Conference, has explored the website and webinars, and more.

 In addition to her busy life as a full-time MBA student, Lenore also works with start-up founders as a Venture Capital Investor at 645 Ventures and a Founder Coach at Bright Coaching.
 Lenore has more than a decade of experience advising start-up companies, nonprofits, and social enterprises, including two years connecting Haitian businesses with funding.